 - 1. The following infertility treatment-related services: - Cryo-preservation and other forms of preservation of reproductive materials except as described under Infertility Services. - Long-term storage (greater than one year) of reproductive materials such as sperm, eggs, embryos, ovarian tissue, and testicular tissue. - Donor services and Non-medical costs of oocyte or sperm donation (e.g., donor agency fees). - Embryo or oocyte accumulation defined as a fresh oocyte retrieval prior to the depletion of previously banked frozen embryos or oocytes. - Natural cycle insemination in the absence of sexual dysfunction or documented congenital or acquired cervical disease or mild to moderate male factor. - Ovulation predictor kits. - 2.
 The following services related to Gestational Carrier or Surrogate: - Fees for the use of a Gestational Carrier or Surrogate. - Insemination or InVitro fertilization procedures for Surrogate or transfer of an embryo to Gestational Carrier. - Pregnancy services for a Gestational Carrier or Surrogate who is not a Covered Person. - 3.
 The following services related to donor services for donor sperm, ovum (egg cell) or oocytes (eggs), or embryos (fertilized eggs): - Known egg donor (altruistic donation i.e. friend, relative or acquaintance) The cost of donor eggs.
 Medical costs related to donor stimulation and egg retrieval.
 This refers to purchasing or receiving a donated egg that is fresh, or one that has already been retrieved and is frozen. - Purchased egg donor (i.e. clinic or egg bank) The cost of donor eggs.
 Medical costs related to donor stimulation and egg retrieval.
 This refers to purchasing a donor egg that has already been retrieved and is frozen or choosing a donor who will then undergo an egg retrieval once they have been selected in the database. - Known donor sperm (altruistic donation i.e. friend, relative or acquaintance) The cost of sperm collection, cryopreservation and storage.
 This refers to purchasing or receiving donated sperm that is fresh, or that has already been obtained and is frozen. - Purchased donor sperm (i.e. clinic or sperm bank) The cost of procurement and storage of donor sperm.
 This refers to purchasing donor sperm that has already been obtained and is frozen or choosing a donor from a database. - 4.
 Artificial reproductive treatments done for non-genetic disorder sex selection or eugenic (selective breeding) purposes; - 5.
 The reversal of voluntary sterilization. - 6.
-Fertility services following voluntary sterilization or failed reversal of voluntary sterilization.
+Fertility treatment with voluntary sterilization currently in place (vasectomy, bilateral tubal ligation).

-- 7. In vitro fertilization that is not an Assisted Reproductive Technology for the treatment of Infertility. - 8.
-Surrogate parenting and host uterus. - 9.
+- 7. Fertility treatment following unsuccessful reversal of voluntary sterilization. - 8.
+Fertility treatment following the reversal of voluntary sterilization (tubal reversal/reanastomosis; vasectomy reversal/vasovasostomy or vasoepididymostomy). - 9.
+In vitro fertilization that is not an Assisted Reproductive Technology for the treatment of Infertility. - 10.
+Surrogate parenting and host uterus. - 11.
 Infertility Services not received from an In-Network Provider.